 You can see from the map that there is some tendency for lower evaporation values near the coast and to the East and higher values to the West.
 Charts are useful because they allow you to visualize trends in data.
-Click on Table Options at the top left of the Table and select Create Graph.
+Open the Evap layer attribute table.
+Click on Table Options at the top left of the Table and select Create Graph to open the Create Graph Wizard.